Attracting children and teenagers to athletics is essential, both for developing the stars of the future and for building the popularity of the sport.

-Currently, Europe’s top young athletics prospects have the opportunity to develop their skills and experience through European Athletics’ programme of international championships for the U20 (formerly junior) and U23 age groups.
+Currently, Europe’s top young athletics prospects have the opportunity to develop their skills and experience through European Athletics’ programme of international championships for the U18 (formerly youth), U20 (formerly junior) and U23 age groups.

-Looking beyond the elite talents, European Athletics also monitors the youth-oriented promotional and fitness programmes developed by our Member Federations and the IAAF’s School and Youth activities in Europe – including the hugely popular Kids’ Athletics programme – and then helps promote the exchange of best practice to enhance their impact.
+Looking beyond the emerging elite talents, European Athletics also monitors the youth-oriented promotional and fitness programmes developed by our Member Federations and the World Athletics’ School and Youth activities in Europe – including the hugely popular Kids’ Athletics programme – and then helps promote the exchange of best practices to enhance their impact.

 Our plans for the future are to assist the federations in their efforts to bring the benefits and values of athletics to an even wider audience by supporting the development of new ideas and partnerships